I started writing about "RDO" when I noticed how little info was available online.

 Bounty Hunter Awards:

-Added with the Frontier Pursuits update there are seven new Awards (three of which can be reset for Gold).
-As well as making Cash money, this is the only new Role that can also earn you Gold Nuggets for completing bounties.
+Added with the Frontier Pursuits update there are 10 new Awards (four of which can be reset for Gold).
+As well as making Cash money, this is the only Role that can also earn you Gold Nuggets for completing bounties.
 Consider them another form of Free Roam Mission.

 - Turn in Living Bounty Target: Not too hard to do but I recommend unlocking the Reinforced Lasso at Bounty Hunter level 1.
 You can run up to your bounty and press B/Circle to do an immediate takedown/hogtie.
 After you dispatch their allies, Stow the bounty on your horse and take them to jail.
 If going after multiple targets you’ll need a Posse and/or Bounty Wagon.